WebAhead/client-token-auth/README.md

 # Client token authentication

-Learn how to authenticate with an API, keep users logged in, and make authenticated requests using client-side JavaScript.
+Learn how to authenticate with an API, keep users logged in, and make authenticated requests using client-side JavaScript / React.

 ## Why APIs use token-based authentication